Jaywalk3r/Getting-and-Cleaning-Data/CodeBook.md

 ####Combine subject identifier, activity identifier and variable values into single data frame.####

 We still build a data frame that has columns for the subject, activity, and each measurement for each observation.
-We also group the observations by subject and activity and save the resulting data frame as a comma separated value file.
-We also save the data frame as an .Rdata file.
+We also group the observations by subject and activity and save the resulting data frame in three formats: a .csv file, a .txt file, and a .Rdata file.

 ```r